ryudh1012/ryudh1012/README.md

 # Hi there!
-### I’m a Big Data student at Polytechnic University, Year 2.
+### I’m a Big Data student at Korea Polytechnic Gangseo Campus, Year 2.

 > **"I want to make the world better through data!"**